WolfgangErb/LD3Ditp/README.md

 The package LD3Ditp contains a Matlab and a Python implementation for 3D polynomial interpolation on the node points LD of degenerate 3D-Lissajous curves.

-The main test file for the interpolation are
+The main test files for 3D polynomial interpolation are
 main_example.m and main_example.py

 For plotting 3D degenerate Lissajous curves, the LD points as well as the index sets used in the